Augnos/silversun_studios/README.md

 # Studio Booking App (Demo)

 This application is a concept project for music and recording studios to be able to book and schedule clients in respective control and live rooms.
+The goal is to have an entirely automated booking process, with integrations with a payment service and Google Calendar API.

-The booking process will entirely automated, and integrate with existing resources and calendars with Google Workspace resourses, via Google Calendar API.
+This was a real-world need while I worked at Pyramind Studios in San Francisco for nearly 4 years, and all booking and payments were scheduled manually by staff.
+The problem with other booking services is that the duration of the booking/appointment is always static, and studio rentals and bookings are almost always of variable durations, ranging from 2 hours to an entire day of rental.
+I intend to reflect that in the finished version of my app.

-v1 of the project will be completed by Oct 21, 2022.
+Version 1.0 of the project will be completed by Oct 21, 2022.
 This project was created with Python and Flask.